 The long-term expected rate of return best-estimate on OPEB plan investments was determined by the actuary using a building-block method.
-The actuary started by calculating best-estimate future expected real rates of return (expected returns net of OPEB plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 34 nationally recognized investment consulting firms.
-The June 30, 2019 expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table:
+The actuary started by calculating best-estimate future expected real rates of return (expected returns net of OPEB plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 39 nationally recognized investment consulting firms.
+These return assumptions are then weighted by the target asset allocation percentage, factoring in correlation effects, to develop the overall long-term expected rate of return best-estimate on an arithmetic basis.
+The June 30, 2020 expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table:

-Target Asset Long-Term Expected Arithmetic Real Rate
+Target Asset Long-Term Expected Arithmetic Real

-Asset Class Allocation of Return
+Asset Class Allocation Rate of Return

-Domestic Equity 65.00% 6.05%
+Domestic Equity 65% 6.31%

-Fixed Income 35.00% 1.48%
+Fixed Income 35% 1.57%